 As of December 2016, Ecomatters is an official member of the Natural Capital Coalition.
 The Natural Capital Coalition is a unique global multi-stakeholder collaboration that brings together leading global initiatives and organizations to harmonize approaches to natural capital.

-As a specialist in the field on life cycle management, Ecomatters aims to bridge the gap between ‘life cycle thinking’ and ‘natural capital thinking’.
-To this end, we have sought to find a monetisation method applicable to the full spectrum of life cycle impacts of a company, product or activity as determined by means of Life Cycle Assessment (LCA).
-We believe to have found a suitable method in the EPS system.
+As a specialist in the field of life cycle management, Ecomatters aims to bridge the gap between ‘life cycle thinking’ and ‘natural capital thinking’.
+To this end, we have sought to find a monetisation method applicable to the full spectrum of life cycle impacts of a company, product, or activity as determined by means of Life Cycle Assessment (LCA).
+We believe to have found a suitable method for the EPS system.

-Ecomatters has have supported AkzoNobel in the implementation natural capital assessment by means of EPS monetisation within the 4-Dimensional Profit & Loss (4D P&L) accounting project.
-Focused on the book value chain, the 4D P&L project has assessed natural capital in parallel with financial, social and human capital.
-The results of this projects demonstrated to support the identification of improvement opportunities and facilitate effective communication and decision making processes.
+Ecomatters has supported AkzoNobel in the implementation of natural capital assessment by means of EPS monetisation within the 4-Dimensional Profit & Loss (4D P&L) accounting project.
+Focused on the book value chain, the 4D P&L project has assessed natural capital in parallel with financial, social, and human capital.
+The results of this project were demonstrated to support the identification of improvement opportunities and facilitate effective communication and decision-making processes.

 To help you implement Natural Capital assessment in your organisation, Ecomatters has written the implementation guide on “Natural capital assessment – environmental impact costing”.
 Please visit www.ecomatters.nl/natural-capital to download a free copy of this practical guide.